bagder/http3-explained/en/proc-ietf.md

 HTTP, leaving non-HTTP transports to later work.

-In March 2018 when we started working on this book, the plan was to ship the final specification for QUIC version 1 in November 2018; this was later postponed to July 2019.
+In March 2018 when we started working on this book, the plan was to ship the final specification for QUIC version 1 in November 2018 but this has been postponed a number of times and, at the time of writing (June 2020), is entering final stages.

 While the work on IETF-QUIC has progressed, the Google team has incorporated details from the IETF version and has started to slowly progress their version